IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

-In the unselectable input field "Heisei 13" is rendered.
+In the unselectable input field "TestCase 9 Heisei 13 TestCase 9" is rendered.

 ## TC10 User should be able to convert from Western Calendar types using many different formats using the Big Text Converter